Streetly railway station

 Streetly railway station is a disused station on the Midland Railway in England.
 It was opened in 1879 and closed in 1965, although the track through the station is still in use for freight.

 It was located on the corner of Foley Road and Thornhill Road.
-There was a booking office and a ladies' waiting room located on the Birmingham-bound platform, whilst the Walsall-bound platform had a signal box upon it.
+There was a booking office and a ladies' waiting room located on the Birmingham-bound up platform, whilst the Walsall-bound down platform had a smaller waiting room and a signal box upon it.

+The down platform had two faces to serve an additional loop on the south side of the main line.
+The signal box closed from 25th October 1925 and the loop was little used from this date until relayed for the World Scout Jamboree held at Sutton Park in 1957.
+Around 170 special trains were laid on for this event.